yzmar4real/ACI_LAYER1_HEALTH_CHECK/README.md

 **Output**: The results of the CLI commands are stored in simple .txt file: (L1_Output.txt, L1_Health.txt) ![Sample Output](Output_Snapshot.JPG)

+You can also find the results of a full run in the text file (Result.txt)

 ## Contacts
 *Oluyemi Oshunkoya (yemi_o@outlook.com)